Ronald Levinsohn

-Ronald Guimarães Levinsohn (Rio Grande, October 9, 1935 – Rio de Janeiro, January 27, 2020) was a Brazilian businessman who was the proprietor of the Delfin Group.
-He was involved in a multibillion-dollar corruption and embezzlement scandal in connection to the National Housing Bank of Brazil in the 1980s.
+Ronald Guimarães Levinsohn (9 October 1935 – 27 January 2020) was a Brazilian businessman and owner of the Delfin Group.
+He was involved in a multi-billion-dollar corruption and embezzlement scandal related to the National Housing Bank of Brazil in the 1980s.

 Career

-In 1975, he partnered with Rodman Rockefeller (son of Nelson Rockefeller) in the Cidade Vista Verde project, in the city of São José dos Campos, designed to be a high-class neighborhood, without walls and with a high degree of afforestation.
-Today, it is a neighborhood near Petrobras’ refinery in São José dos Campos.
-Ronald Levinsohn purchased the land where the Jardim Colinas condominium, Colinas Shopping, and Jardim do Golfe, a subdivision intended for the upper class, are now located.
+In 1975, Levinsohn partnered with Rodman Rockefeller (son of Nelson Rockefeller) on the Cidade Vista Verde project, a planned residential development featuring open layout and extensive vegetation in the city of São José dos Campos.
+Today, it is a neighborhood near a Petrobras refinery.
+Levinsohn purchased the land where the Jardim Colinas condominium, Colinas Shopping, and Jardim do Golfe residential subdivision are now located.

-He was the owner of the Delfin Group, which held the largest savings account portfolio in Brazil during the 1980s, with 3.5 million depositors.
-At the end of 1982, journalist José Carlos de Assis published an exposé revealing that Delfin had settled its debt with the National Housing Bank (BNH).
-The Delfin Group was the largest private real estate credit company at the time (with over three million depositors), but it had high debts with the National Housing Bank (BNH).
-In 1982, an agreement provided for the delivery of two plots of land as a way to settle the Cr$ 60 billion owed.
-However, the plots of land were worth Cr$ 9 billion, about one-sixth of the debt.
-This fraudulent agreement involved the names of ministers Mário Andreazza (Interior), Delfim Netto (Planning) and Ernane Galvêas (Finance), who were never charged in court because of the agreement, but to date, no punishment has been applied to those guilty of defrauding thousands of taxpayers with the so-called poupalização or 'saving' bonds.
+He owned the Delfin Group, which in the 1980s maintained 3.5 million savings accounts, the largest portfolio in Brazil at the time.

+At the end of 1982, journalist José Carlos de Assis published an exposé alleging that Delfin had settled its debt with the National Housing Bank (BNH) while retaining a significant outstanding balance.

+In 1982, an agreement provided for the transfer of two land plots to settle a 60 billion Cr$ debt.
+However, the plots were valued at approximately 9 billion Cr$, about one-sixth of the debt.
+The settlement of the debt through this allegedly irregular agreement involved the names of ministers Mário Andreazza (Interior), Delfim Netto (Planning), and Ernane Galvêas (Finance), none of whom were charged or convicted.

-The Central Bank of Brazil published the official act of closing the extrajudicial liquidation of the Delfin Group in the Diário Oficial da União on November 22, 1991.
-When the bank closed, most of its customers lost their savings.
-In 2006 in a controversial ruling the Superior Court of Justice recognized that the transfer of land to the National Housing Bank (BNH) was conducted legally and at a fair price, although independent appraisers valued the properties at a much lower price.
+The Central Bank of Brazil published the official act closing the extrajudicial liquidation of the Delfin Group in the Diário Oficial da União on November 22, 1991.
+When the institution was closed, many customers lost their savings.

+In 2006, the Superior Court of Justice ruled that the land transfer to the BNH had been conducted legally and at a fair price, although independent appraisals valued the properties significantly lower.

-Ronald Levinsohn was also the former controller of the Centro Universitário da Cidade do Rio de Janeiro, the third-largest private university in Rio de Janeiro, which had 35,000 students.
-He was accused of using the university to launder money.
-In the CPI created by the Legislative Assembly of the State of Rio de Janeiro (ALERJ) on the case, the alleged irregularities ranged from labor irregularities to the sale of diplomas.
+Levinsohn also controlled the Centro Universitário da Cidade do Rio de Janeiro, the third-largest private university in Rio de Janeiro, with approximately 35,000 students.
+He was accused of using the institution for money laundering.
+A Legislative Assembly of the State of Rio de Janeiro (ALERJ) inquiry commission reported alleged irregularities, including labor violations and diploma sales.